Azure-Samples/mlops-enterprise-template/README.md

 </p>

 #### Define Trigger
-We have created sample workflow file [deploy_model](/.github/workflows/deploy_model.yml) that gets triggered on repository dispatch event `machinelearningservices-runcompleted`.
+We have created sample workflow file [deploy_model](/.github/workflows/deploy_model.yml) that gets triggered on repository dispatch event `machinelearningservices-runcompleted` as defined [here](/.github/workflows/deploy_model.yml#L4) .
 This workflow deploys trained model to azure kubernetes.

-When the run trigerred from workflow [train_model.yml](/.github/workflows/train_model.yml) gets completed this workflow  [deploy_model](/.github/workflows/deploy_model.yml) gets triggered.

 If you add this repository dispatch event `machinelearningservices-runcompleted` in other workflows, they will also start listening to the machine learning workspace events from  the subscribed workspace.